 NO COFFEE.
 It is false advertising.
 Smells divine.
 Tastes horrid!

-Hobbies include writing (typing single-handedly), eating sushi (eating too much of just about anything but onions, but working on that gluttony thing), researching gluten-free yummy recipes, Pinterest exploration, water aerobics (by default, a post-stroke necessity), Spiritual warfare, and passionate prayer.
+Hobbies include writing (typing single-handedly since strokes), eating sushi (actually, eating too much of just about anything besides onions, but working on giving that gluttony thing to God), researching gluten-free yummy recipes, Pinterest exploration, water aerobics (by default, a post-stroke necessity), rose gardening, spiritual warfare, and passionate prayer.
 Jennifer also love playing with hair (still learning to do that well with only one good hand) and has been selling Lilla Rose hair accessories since 2010.
-Before strokes Jennifer was rarely found without some form of needle hand craft (cross stitch, crochet, sewing, etc.), played the flute, and was a champion race walker.
+Before strokes, Jennifer played flute, metaled in race walking, and enjoy hand crafts such as cross stitch, crochet, sewing.

-Most of all, Jennifer loves her Lord and Savior, Jesus Christ, singing praises and worshiping His beautiful name!
+Most of all, Jennifer loves her Lord and Savior, Jesus Christ, praising and worshiping His beautiful Name!

-* Hannah’s Prayer was established by Rick and Jennifer Saake in 1994, in northern California.
+* Rick and Jennifer Saake established Hannah’s Prayer in 1994, in northern California.
 Because Jennifer needed help and couldn’t find the resources she was looking for, the couple’s intent was to open their home on a monthly basis for a “small living room support group” meeting with a handful of Christian families also facing infertility, miscarriage, or adoption.
-The Hannah to Hannah newsletter grew out of this fledgling support group, launching in 1995, the year the ministry was incorporated as a not-for-profit entity.
-The establishment of the Hannah.org website followed in 1996.
+The Hannah to Hannah newsletter grew out of this fledgling support group. n 1995, the year the ministry was incorporated as a not-for-profit entity The establishment of the Hannah.org website followed in 1996.

-Within the first ten years of ministry, HP documented an international reach of an estimated 40,000 active members, via (free) newsletter subscriptions and duplicated in-person support group chapters, meeting throughout the United States, Canada, the United Kingdom, and South Africa.
-The Hannah’s Prayer Community Forums, that are still actively offering over 70 specialty sub-group message boards for all aspects of the Christian wife’s life, coping with the intense social, moral, medical, ethical, emotional, and spiritual pressures of infertility, pregnancy loss, or infant death, were added in the early 2000s.
+Within the first ten years of ministry, HP estimated an international reach of an 40,000 active members.
+HP duplicated in-person support group chapters throughout the United States, Canada, the United Kingdom, and South Africa.
+Newsletter and Chapters were replaced by the Hannah’s Prayer Community Forums.
+Launched in the early 2000s, the Forums are still actively offering over 70 specialty sub-group message boards for all aspects of the Christian wife’s life while coping with the intense social, moral, medical, ethical, emotional, and spiritual pressures of infertility, pregnancy loss, or infant death.

 Jennifer has also found great author support through writer critique groups, both online and in-person.
 In May, 2018, she launched the northern-Nevada area Life Writer group, meeting monthly in Reno.